Atlanta Heavy Machinery Accident Lawyers

 By definition, heavy equipment (or heavy machinery) refers to vehicles designed to execute construction tasks, including earthwork operations or other large building projects.

-The Atlanta personal injury attorneys at Hasner Law PC have represented clients throughout Georgia in accidents involving the following heavy machinery:
+The Atlanta heavy machinery accident attorneys at Hasner Law PC have represented clients throughout Georgia in accidents involving the following heavy machinery:

 - scissor lifts